european-summer-of-code/esoc2025/cards/gcos-esoc2025.md

 - March 19, 18:00 (UTC).
 Applications via the ESoC application form open.
 - April 29, 18:00 (UTC).
 Applications via the GC.OS application form open.
 - May 14, 18:00 (UTC).
 First stage.
 You must complete the ESoC application, and the GC.OS application form by this deadline.
 - May 16.
-We inform you of the first stage outcome (proceed to interview) *latest* by April 11, but hopefully sooner.
+We inform you of the first stage outcome (proceed to interview) *latest* by May 16, but hopefully sooner.
 - May 19 to May 30.
 Second stage.
 Interviews happen during this time.
 Preferred dates are May 19 and 20.
 Please keep these dates free if possible.
 - June 2.
 We take at most one week to inform you of the final interview outcome.
 - June 9.
 The project starts.